growdigital/gardenwild.org.uk/content/homepage/activities.md

 header_menu: true
 ---

+### Cawr

+Cawr is Welsh for giant.
+It is a giantly ambitious project, looking at creating orchards, forest gardens, wood meadow, coppice and willow on a 22 acre site in Pembrokeshire.

 ### Hope Garden

 A community meeting space at the heart of a wildlife forest garden, the [Hope Garden](https://hopegarden.uk/) in [north Pembrokeshire, Wales](https://maps.app.goo.gl/Ag53Cc6TAULTVE75A), is born from plans for a ecologically challenging community assembly at an RHS show garden, and morphed into a prototype, outdoor classroom and edible perennial plant library.